Bernard Bolzano: Ideas and objects

 It is important to understand that an idea does not need to have an object.
 Bolzano uses object to denote something that is represented by an idea.
 An idea that has an object, represents that object.
 But an idea that does not have an object represents nothing.
 (Don't get confused here by terminology: an objectless idea is an idea without a representation.)

 Consider, for further explanation, an example used by Bolzano.
-The idea [a round square], does not have an object, because the object that ought to be represented is self-contrary.
+The idea [a round square], does not have an object, because the object that ought to be represented is self-contradictory.
 A different example is the idea [nothing] which certainly does not have an object.
 However, the proposition [the idea of a round square has complexity] has as its subject-idea [the idea of a round square].
 This subject-idea does have an object, namely the idea [a round square].
 But, that idea does not have an object.

 Besides objectless ideas, there are ideas that have only one object, e.g. the idea [the first man on the moon] represents only one object.
 Bolzano calls these ideas 'singular ideas'.
 Obviously there are also ideas that have many objects (e.g. [the citizens of Amsterdam]) and even infinitely many objects (e.g. [a prime number]).